MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- display the project type for existing records
+- display the Project Type for existing records

 1. In the **Tree view**, select and expand **ProjectScreen**.